Computed Tomography Angiography

 Angiography contrast material can damage your kidneys, so you may not be able to have this test if you have severe kidney disease or diabetes.

 If you are breastfeeding, you will need to wait for 24 hours after this test before nursing your baby.
-If you are pregnant or suspect that you may be pregnant, you should notify your doctor or radiology technician.
+If you are pregnant or suspect that you may be pregnant, you should notify your healthcare provider or radiology technician.

 There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor or radiology technician before the procedure.
+Be sure to discuss any concerns with your healthcare provider or radiology technician before the test.

 How do I get ready for computed tomography angiography?

-Tell your doctor and your radiology technician about any medications you take, including herbal supplements and other over-the-counter medications.
+Tell your healthcare provider and your radiology technician about any medicines you take, including herbal supplements and other over-the-counter medicines.
 Also let them know about any medical conditions you may have, such as heart disease, diabetes, asthma, thyroid, or kidney disease, and any recent illness.

-You may be asked to sign an informed consent that describes the risks and benefits of this exam.
-You should discuss the risks and benefits with the doctor or the radiology technician.
+You may be asked to sign an informed consent that describes the risks and benefits of this test.
+You should discuss the risks and benefits with the healthcare provider or the radiology technician.
 Other preparations include:

-- You may be asked to stop eating and drinking for several hours before the exam.
+- You may be asked to stop eating and drinking for several hours before the test.

 - Leave at home all metal objects, such as jewelry or hairpins, because metal can affect CT imaging.
 You may be asked to remove your eyeglasses, dentures, or hearing aids.